 “It’s an honor to be selected for Women Who Mean Business and to be in the company of so many exceptional executives,” Jacobs said.
 “For me — and I think for many of us — the work is its own reward.
 There’s nothing quite as thrilling as throwing yourself into the adventure of growing a business from the ground up.”

 With her co-founder, Matt Hertig, Jacobs leads one of America’s fastest-growing private companies, with three consecutive appearances on the Inc. 5000 list.
 She is a previous Central Midwest finalist for the EY Entrepreneur of the Year, and was selected for Ingram’s 40 Under 40, among other honors.

 Alight Analytics helps premier brands and agencies achieve their business goals faster through marketing performance analytics.
 The company might be best known for its ChannelMix platform, which harnesses marketing, media and sales data for powerful business insights.

-Alight’s client list includes some of the nation’s most successful brands and agencies, including Maui Jim, Mattel, AMC Theatres, Adidas, Tinuiti and many more.
+Alight’s client list includes some of the nation’s most successful brands and agencies, including Maui Jim, Mattel, Adidas, Tinuiti and many more.